Understanding Mastitis, Blocked Ducts + Breast Inflammation

 • Before feeds: gentle lymphatic strokes, then latch.

-• During feeds: keep baby close, chin to softer area.
-No pressing.
+• During feeds: keep baby close, with their chin pointed toward the firmer area.
+No pressing on tender tissue.

-• After feeds: cool packs, rest, fluids, simple analgesia if suitable.
+• After feeds: cool, rest, hydration, simple analgesia if appropriate for you.

-The shift is towards less routine antibiotic use, ongoing breastfeeding support, and greater access to ultrasound and cultures when needed.
-The ABM spectrum approach is guiding updates to Australian GP care and guidelines.
+The direction of travel is less routine antibiotic use, more breastfeeding support, and better access to ultrasound and culture when they're actually needed.
+The ABM spectrum approach is increasingly informing Australian GP guidance.

 Quick FAQ